How to use FreeAgent’s capital allowances calculation

 If you have a UK limited company account, follow the steps outlined below to apply FreeAgent’s comprehensive capital allowances calculation to any asset purchased within an accounting year ending on or after 23rd July 2020.

-- Select the asset in question and choose ‘Edit tax treatment’ from the box displayed to the right of the asset timeline.
+Select the relevant asset and select ‘Edit tax treatment’ from the 'Asset details' panel on the right-hand side.

-- Select the relevant tax treatment for the asset.
+Select the relevant tax treatment for the asset from the drop-down menu.
 If you’re not sure which tax treatment to select, read HMRC’s guide on capital allowances or speak to your accountant.

 Viewing the tax treatment and calculation

 Once you’ve selected the appropriate tax treatment, you can view how it has been claimed in the asset’s timeline.